-According to the Guidelines on FAIR Data Management of European Commission this section of a Data and Publication Management Plan is expected to give answers to the following issues:
+According to the Guidelines on FAIR Data Management of European Commission this section of a Data and Publication Management Plan is giving answers to the following issues:

 - Assess the interoperability of your data.
-Specify what data and metadata vocabularies, standards or methodologies you will follow to facilitate interoperability. - Specify whether you will be using standard vocabulary for all data types present in your data set, to allow inter-disciplinary interoperability?
+Specify what data and metadata vocabularies, standards or methodologies you are following to facilitate interoperability. - Specify whether you are using standard vocabulary for all data types present in your data set, to allow inter-disciplinary interoperability?
 If not, will you provide mapping to more commonly used ontologies?